DanGLES3/NoStorageRestrict/README.md

 Removes the restriction when selecting folders (Downloads/Android) through the file manager on Android 11 and higher

+### Warning

+Use of this module on Stock ROMs is not recommended, for thkse use the Xposed module.

 For the Xposed Module look here https://github.com/Xposed-Modules-Repo/com.github.dan.nostoragerestrict